 Existing installations for the production of ethanol or biogas can be retrofitted (extended) by capturing CO2 from the fermentation process and combining this CO2 with hydrogen produced by an electrolyser.
-The subsequent synthesis produces methane, methanol, or FT-liquids.
+The subsequent synthesis may produce methane, methanol, DME, or FT-liquids.